Karlštejn: Architectural description

 The castle was built upon a promontory from the south side of Kněží Hora hill, divided from it by a narrow sag.
-The first gate, a square, two-storey tower with a tall hip roof, stood above a moat at the western slope of the promontory.
+The first gate, a square, two-story tower with a tall hip roof, stood above a moat at the western slope of the promontory.
 It was connected with the rampart traverse by means of a small portal.
-The traverse was protected by battlement and divided by a covered bastion in the middle.
-The second gate led to the Burgrave House courtyard.
+The traverse was protected by battlements and divided by a covered bastion in the middle.
+The second gate led to the burgrave's house courtyard.
 Drawbridges closed both entrances.
-The Burgrave House formed the Karlštejn settlement, it was fortified with a two meters wide rampart, the Well Tower stood slightly lower.
-In the burgraviate's rampart a third gate was staved – the main entrance into the inner castle.
+The burgrave's house formed the Karlštejn settlement, and it was fortified with a 2 m-wide rampart, with the well tower standing slightly lower..

-The core of the castle consisted of three parts placed on three levels-differentiated terraces; every level express different importance.
-On the lowest terrace there stood the Imperial Palace, above it there was the Marian Tower and the Big Tower stood the highest.
-The Palace is a single-tract building, about 12.5 m wide and 46 m long, closed in the east by a semi-cylinder tower, had – aside of the cellar dug in the rock – the ground floor and two walled floors; the third floor under the roof was built from half-timbered work.
-The ground space is open to the courtyard, the rest was occupied by a granary.
-Three rooms form the first floor; largest is the central room, the so-called Knight Hall.
-The emperor inhabited the second floor of the palace; the floor was divided into four rooms by self-supporting partitions.
-A spiral staircase connected it with the third floor in which – according to the record from the 16th century – there was a residence of the "empress with her female retinue".
-The layout and equipment of the second and third floor was approximately the same: bedrooms on the eastern side, then the stateroom, a hall and the rooms in the west.
+The core of the castle consisted of three parts placed on terraces.
+On the lowest terrace, there stood the imperial palace; above it, there was the Marian tower, and the great tower stood the highest.
+The palace is about 12.5 m wide and 46 m long, enclosed in the east by a semi-cylindrical tower.
+The ground space is open to the courtyard, and the rest was occupied by a granary.
+Three rooms form the first floor, with the largest being the central room—the so-called knight's hall.
+The emperor inhabited the second floor of the palace.
+A spiral staircase connected it with the third floor, in which resided the empress with her female retinue.